Obliquus capitis inferior muscle

 Note that due to the oblique angle of its muscle fibers, this muscle is a strong rotator of the neck.
 Obliquus capitis inferior muscle also plays an important postural role; it works alongside the other suboccipital muscles to stabilize the atlantoaxial joint, and thus the position of the head, during other body movements (such as standing up from a sitting position).

-Expand your knowledge with our video and quiz about the muscles of the back.
+Expand your knowledge with our learning materials about the muscles of the back.